GARY, IN (KTRK) -- Whether you're a believer or not, religious experts say exorcisms are happening more and more.

 "Usually the devil doesn't show off before professional people," Maginot said.

 But he said this time the devil did.
-Indiana records from the Department of Child Services, state that during an observation in the presence of a doctor, a case worker, and a psychologist, one of the children walked up the wall and did a flip over his grandmother.
+Eyewitness News obtained official records from the Department of Child Services.
+There are accounts that during an observation in the presence of a doctor, a case worker, and a psychologist, one of the children walked up the wall and did a flip over his grandmother.

 In another instance in the doctor's office, the boy was lifted and thrown into the wall, while records say nobody touched him.